 Maybe you have a pit in your stomach for purchasing something so expensive you never use.
 Or perhaps you were gifted something & although the gesture is always sweet, you just don’t use it.
 These feelings of guilt should not become a burden to your mind.

 If you feel guilty over whether you should get rid of something, you should always be rid of that item.
-I don’t care what it is.
-But it’s no good to be holding on to such guilt either.
+That mental turmoil will only make matters worse.
+I always believe it is better to let go of something you don’t use so it can be treasured by someone else.

 Fear of Needing it in the Future